Ritual purity in Islam: Sunni views

-Hygienical Jurisprudence
+Hygienical jurisprudence

 Islamic hygienical jurisprudence includes a number of regulations involving cleanliness during salat (obligatory prayer) through wudu (partial ablution) and ghusl (full ablution), as well as dietary laws and toilet etiquette for Muslims.
 The fiqh (Islamic jurisprudence) is based on admonitions in the Quran for Muslims to be ritually clean whenever possible, as well as in hadith literature (words, actions, or habits of the Islamic prophet Muhammad).

 Cleanliness is an important part of Islam, including Quranic verses that teach how to achieve ritual cleanliness.
-Keeping oral hygiene through cleaning the teeth with the use of a form of toothbrush called miswak is considered sunnah, the way of Prophet Muhammad.
+Keeping oral hygiene through cleaning the teeth with the use of a form of toothbrush called miswak is considered sunnah, the way of Muhammad.
 Ritual ablution is also very important, as observed by the practices of wudu, ghusl, and tayammum (water-free alternative using any natural surface such as rock, sand, or dust).

 In Muslim-majority countries, bathrooms are often equipped with a bidet.
 This ablution is required in order to maintain ritual cleanliness.
 The common Muslims practice of taking off shoes when entering mosques and homes is also based on ritual cleanliness.